- Part 1: Implementing Color Transfer Functions

 colorTF and populate it with a color transfer function that you specify in

-a11.js.
+a12.js.
 There should be three types, based on a sequential color map of your choice, a diverging color map of your choice, and a categorical color map of your choice.
 You are welcome to specify these as a manual list, but you may also want to use many of the predefined color maps that d3 constructors for you.
-See d3-scale-chromatic for many examples here.
+The example code and optional reading discussed in L12 and its optional reading show some examples here (see d3-scale-chromatic as well).

 Specifying a color transfer function requires two pieces.
 You must: (1) specify the variable